 You have to envy the travellers who first discovered KOVALAM back in the 1970s.
 Before the appearance of the crowds and sunbeds that nowadays spill over the resort’s quartet of beaches, not to mention the warren of hotels, shops and restaurants crammed into the palm groves behind them, this must have been a heavenly location.
 Four decades of unplanned development, however, have wrought havoc on the famous headland and its golden sand bays.
 Virtually every conceivable patch of dry ground behind the most spectacular of them, Lighthouse Beach, has been buried under concrete, along with most of the area’s Keralan character.

 Although now officially in Tamil Nadu, PADMANABHAPURAM, 63km southeast of Thiruvananthapuram, was the capital of Travancore between 1550 and 1750, and maintains its historic links with Kerala, from where it is still administered.
-For anyone with even a minor interest in local architecture, the small Padmanabhapuram Palace, is irresistible.
-With its exquisite wooden interiors, coconut-shell floors and antique furniture and murals, the building represents the high-water mark of regional building.
+With its exquisite wooden interiors, coconut-shell floors and antique furniture and murals, the palace represents the apogee of regional building, and fully merits a visit.
 Just avoid weekends, when the complex gets overrun with bus parties.